appscode/blog/content/post/kubedb-v2024.02.14/index.md

             name: redis-init-script
   terminationPolicy: WipeOut
 ```
-After successful deployment two given users using secrets `rd-auth1` and `rd-auth2` are created along with `default` user.
+After successful deployment two acl users will be created in redis nodes named `alice` and `bob` as per referred secrets.

 ## Postgres